Cleaning pennies with ketchup: easy and fun STEM for kids.

 Take It a Step Further

 You don’t have to stop after doing this once.
 Try more solutions.
 Make your own mix of vinegar and salt at different concentrations.
 Try leaving the pennies in the solutions for different lengths of time.
-Make this your own and let your kids explore!
+Make this your own and let your kids explore.
+Who knew learning how to clean a penny could be so much fun?

-You can read more on the science behind this activity here:
+You can read more on the science behind how to clean pennies here:

 And be sure to share these additional fun learning activities with your kids!
 Just click on the image to find more science fun.